 On this horseback riding tour, you’ll head off with your newfound friend and explore the area for 1 hour.
 Along the way, you’ll cross rivers, spot monkeys, and even take the horses for a shower afterward.

-It’s a fun and exciting expereince, and they even have ponies for kids as well as all the safety gear required.
+It’s a fun and exciting experience, and they even have ponies for kids as well as all the safety gear required.
 Most importantly, you’ll ride horses who are really well cared for and groomed.

 Unfortunately due to Bailey’s extreme allergies, we don’t usually go horseback riding.
 It’s actually scary when her skin flares up!